Best native plants for Southern gardens

 With tons of pictures and easily organized, this is a great source of inspiration for Southeast gardeners.

-And that sums up our guide to the best native plants for southern gardens!
+And that sums up our guide to the best native plants for Southern gardens.
 These native flowers, shrubs, and trees have the DNA to be the most resilient and beautiful choices for southern gardens.
 Sadly, native plants have been overlooked for generations (we partly blame Marie Antoinette)—let’s change this.
 Native plants are beautiful, powerful choices for our landscaping—especially compared to lawncare or non-native plants.
 Happy planting!